capgelka/hapidry/README.md

 hapidry (haskell api diary) is a command line client for diary.ru api with interface in unix spirit.
 Feel free to open issues if something is done some other ugly way.

-Currently it supports 6 actions.
+Currently it supports 7 actions (with 6 subcommands).

 * Create new post in your blog
 	* hapidry post -m message -t subject